kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

 Only one TracePipeline resource at a time is supported at the moment.

 ### System span filtering
-System related spans reported by Istio will be filtered out without option to opt-out, especially the following:
+System-related spans reported by Istio are filtered out without the opt-out option.
+Here are a few examples of such spans:
 - `/healtz` endpoint of a component deployed in the `kyma-system` Namespace
 - `/metrics` endpoint of a component deployed in the `kyma-system` Namespace
 - All outgoing spans reported by Grafana and Jaeger